New Zealand travel guide

 Transfer between terminals: A free bus links the two terminals, and walking is also possible.

-Getting to the city: An Airbus Express bus service leaves regularly (roughly every 10 minutes during the day on weekdays, every 15 minutes during the day on weekends, and every 30 minutes overnight) for the city centre.
-Tickets start from NZD 16.
-Shuttle buses also offer economical transportation between the airport and city or suburbs on a 'shared ride' basis.
+Getting to the city: SkyBus is the airport's transfer bus service and leaves regularly (roughly every 10 minutes during the day on weekdays, every 15 minutes during the day on weekends, and every 30 minutes overnight) for the city centre.
+Tickets start from NZD 18.
 Taxis are also available, as is car rental.

 Car rental: There are numerous car rental companies including Avis, Budget, Hertz, Thrifty and Europcar.